 scenes * game - lib scanner.lua supermarket-basket.lua item.lua ... * menu - images - sounds - menu.lua * game-over * ...

-scene is a visible screen which is available in the game.
+scene is a visible screen available in the game.
 The

 lib folder contains all components which are reused in different scenes.

-The following videos demonstrate the progress of the game from the first prototypes to the final version.
+The following videos demonstrate the game's progress from the prototypes to the final version.